arsam31/SAAC02-Notes/README.md

 - An IAM user can have maximum two access keys.
 - Access keys can be created, deleted, made inactive or made active.
 When access keys are created they are logically bydefault in an active state.
 - Rotating access keys simply means create a brand new access keys and remove the old access keys.
 That is why an IAM user can have maximum two sets ( access keys ). generally, when utilizing the first set then to rotate them you will create a second set, update all your applications and command line to that new set and then delete the old ones.
+It is recommended not to create access keys for root user account. because root account user should be used for managing iam accounts from console.
+IAM users are the only identities which uses access keys for commandline or API purposes.
+- IAM roles dont use access keys.

 ### IAM Identity Policies